1997 Toronto municipal election

 The 1997 Toronto municipal election was the first election held for offices in the amalgamated "megacity" of Toronto, Ontario, Canada.
 The elections were administered by the old City of Toronto and its five suburbs within Metropolitan Toronto.
 The vote was held November 10, 1997, electing the mayor and 56 councillors in 28 wards who took office on January 1, 1998, the day of the amalgamation.

-The election resulted in a showdown between Barbara Hall, the one-term mayor of the old city of Toronto, and Mel Lastman, who had been mayor of the former Toronto suburb of North York for 25 years.
+The election resulted in a showdown between two incumbent mayors of cities being dissolved into the megacity: Barbara Hall, the one-term mayor of the old city of Toronto, and Mel Lastman, who had been mayor of the suburban city North York for 25 years.
+Both candidates were independent, but Hall was a prior member of the left-of-centre New Democratic Party and Lastman of the right-of-centre Progressive Conservative Party of Ontario.
+Lastman was additionally well-known as pitchman for his family-owned Bad Boy furniture and appliance stores.

 Mayor

 The mayoral race saw incumbents from the two largest former cities run to be mayor, the left-leaning Barbara Hall and the right-leaning Mel Lastman.
 Lastman won the election by a narrow margin, around 40,000 votes.

 Council

 The election followed a plurality-at-large voting system where electors could vote for two candidates.
 Each of the 28 wards elected two councillors.